axelmagn/dmed-rs/README.md

         -l --odelim=<odelim>    Specify output delimiters.
         -e --empty=<empty>      Specify the string that should be used to represent empty cells.
+        --nprocs=<n>            Maximum number of subprocesses or threads that can be spawned.
+[Default: 24]

     CMD:
         shape                   Get the shape of this matrix